• Skip to primary navigation

 Peanut butter cookie dough is typically quite dense and needs to be pressed down to encourage spreading and even baking.
 Typically this is done with the tines of a fork.

-With my peanut butter cookies recipe, the fork marks are largely unnecessary as these cookies will spread pretty well on their own.
+With my peanut butter cookies recipe, the fork marks are less necessary (and you can skip it if you prefer unnecessary as these cookies will spread pretty well on their own.
 However, a peanut butter cookie without the criss-cross design on top just doesn’t seem right to me, so we keep it classic here!

 Can I freeze the dough?

 Yes!
-My recipe freezes quite nicely.
-Follow the directions for rolled cookies (if rolling in sugar) or drop cookies (if not rolling in sugar) in my how to freeze cookie dough post.
+My peanut butter cookies recipe freezes quite nicely.
+To do this, simply follow the directions for rolled cookies (if rolling in sugar) or drop cookies (if not rolling in sugar) in my how to freeze cookie dough post.

 Why did my peanut butter cookies turn out hard?

-This is most likely to happen from over-baking your cookies.
-Make sure to take them out of the oven when they’re still a bit soft in the middles, that way they can finish cooking on their cookie sheets outside the oven.
+Over-baking your cookies is a surefire way to ruin their texture, so keep a close eye on them!
+I actually recommend you remove them from the oven when they’re still a bit soft in the middle, that way they can finish cooking on their cookie sheets outside the oven.

 Enjoy!